varigence/docs/bimlflex/reference-documentation/SsisDb.md

 # SSISDB

-The SSISDB database name to use for generated deployment script files
+The SSISDB database name to use for generated deployment script files.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `SSISDB`.